mafintosh/cable/README.md

 * `1` this message expects a response with the same id
 * `2` this is a response to the message with same id
 * `3` this message is an error response to the message with the same id (message body is a utf-8 encoding error message)
+* `4` this is a ping message. send a empty response with the same id immediately

 Message ids should be safe to reuse after a response has been received.